espressif/esp-idf/docs/en/api-reference/peripherals/i2c.rst

     - :cpp:func:`i2c_slave_read_buffer`

-        Whenever the master writes data to the slave, the slave will automatically store it in the receive buffer.
+        Whenever the master writes data to the slave, the slave automatically stores it in the receive buffer.
 This allows the slave application to call the function :cpp:func:`i2c_slave_read_buffer` at its own discretion.
 This function also has a parameter to specify block time if no data is in the receive buffer.
-This will allow the slave application to wait with a specified timeout for data to arrive to the buffer.
+This allows the slave application to wait with a specified timeout for data to arrive to the buffer.

     - :cpp:func:`i2c_slave_write_buffer`

         The send buffer is used to store all the data that the slave wants to send to the master in FIFO order.
 The data stays there until the master requests for it.
 The function :cpp:func:`i2c_slave_write_buffer` has a parameter to specify block time if the send buffer is full.
-This will allow the slave application to wait with a specified timeout for the adequate amount of space to become available in the send buffer.
+This allows the slave application to wait with a specified timeout for the adequate amount of space to become available in the send buffer.

     A code example showing how to use these functions can be found in :example:`peripherals/i2c`.